samuelbalogh/shortener/Readme.md

 To try the "production" version deployed on Heroku, run `make prodpost`.
 This will post a URL (with `curl`) to the app and it should return a short URL.
 Visiting the short URL should redirect to the original one:

+> NOTE: the Heroku dyno might be in a sleeping state, so the first request might take a few seconds.

 ```
 make prodpost
 Posting https://xkcd.com/1313 to the shortener service..